leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 ## 6. Build a tree of models

-Any non-trivial Bubbletea program outgrows a single model.
+Any non-trivial Bubble Tea program outgrows a single model.
 There's a good chance you're using Charm's [bubbles](https://github.com/charmbracelet/bubbles), which are models in their own right, each with a `Init()`, `Update()`, and `View()`.
 You embed these models within your own model.
 The same applies to your own code: you may want to push your own components into separate models.
 The original model then becomes the "top-level" model, whose role becomes merely a message router and screen compositor, responsible for routing messages to the correct "child" models, and populating a layout with content from the child models' `View()` methods.

 And in turn the child models may embed models too, forming a tree of models: the root model receives all messages, which are relayed down the tree to the relevant child model, and the resulting model and command(s) are passed back up the tree, to be returned by the root model's `Update()` method.
 The same traversal then occurs with the rendering: the root model's `View()` method is called, which in turn calls child models' `View()` methods, and the resulting strings are passed back up the tree to be joined together and returned to the renderer.